 Children learn their vocabulary from parent’s and caregiver’s vocabulary.
 By talking to children during play, parents can provide a large foundation of vocabulary for young children.
-Parents can narrate the play, ask the child questions, and help children come up with make-believe play to continue to stimulate creativity along with language.
+Parents can narrate the play, ask the child questions, and help children come up with make-believe play to continue to stimulate creativity and language.

 10. Bring joy into play

-Simply make it fun!
+Make it fun!
 Make your baby’s belly laugh, set up fun experiences that you can enjoy together.

 Play is not only fun, but it the young child’s job.
 By making play joyful, meaningful, engaging, and safe, we can teach young children so many skills that will be beneficial later on.